 The Internet is a new technology and so far most mental health professionals have been reluctant to adopt this one.
 There are some serious concerns on the part of licensing boards and professional associations about the ethics and the safety of this method.

-The mental health profession has come a long way from the days when the client lay on the coach and the therapist sat behind them.
-In the old model the client talked and the therapist listened.
+The mental health profession has come a long way from the days when the client lay on the couch and the therapist sat behind them.
+In the old model, the client talked and the therapist listened.
 Sometimes the professional said a lot of “Um-hu’s” and “I see’s” and spent the rest of the time doodling on a pad and daydreaming.
-The belief was that the client, if they talked long enough, might figure out the solution to why they were having this difficulty and what they should do.
+The belief was that the client if they talked long enough, might figure out the solution to why they were having this difficulty and what they should do.

 This approach also presupposes that most of your problems are left over unfinished business from childhood.